Adaev (horse): Uses

-The Adai is primarily utilized in local equestrian sports, being better suited for riding than the Jabe, although it can also be harnessed for light draft work.
-The horse's pulling power is limited, but still considerable in relation to its size and weight.
+The Adai is primarily used in local equestrian sports and is considered better suited to riding than the Jabe, although it may also be harnessed for light draft work.
+Its pulling capacity is limited but remains notable relative to its size and body weight.

 These horses are also used to work cattle and guard sheep herds.

 They are also slaughtered for their meat, a purpose that mainly concerns the massive type of the breed, as the meat yield of Adais is generally low.

 Mares, on the other hand, are recognized for their milk production, which is processed into kumis, with an estimated yield of 11 to 14 liters of milk per day.
 The Adai has been used in crossbreeding with the neighboring Jabe breed.

 Distribution

 The Adai is classified as a regional Asian breed, with its habitat situated between the Caspian Sea and the Aral Sea, historically corresponding to desert plains within the Mañğıstaw oblys administrative region.
-In 1985, around 27,000 horses were counted.
-A highly accurate population count was carried out in 1990, counting 28,949 Adai horses in Kazakhstan, with a trend towards stability.
-There were also 772 Adai stallions in operation that year, with 12,772 breeding mares, 44 of them purebred.
-In 2006, the Adai was considered one of the two most widespread horse breeds in Kazakhstan, along with the Jabe.
+In 1985, the population was estimated at 27,000 horses.
+A comprehensive population census conducted in 1990 recorded 28,949 Adai horses in Kazakhstan, indicating a stable demographic trend.
+In the same year, 772 Adai stallions were in use for breeding, alongside 12,772 broodmares, of which 44 were recorded as purebred.
+By 2006, the Adai was considered one of the two most widely distributed horse types in Kazakhstan, together with the Jabe.

 It is little known outside its native area.